brunswickcomputing/racketmanager/readme.txt

 * UPDATE: capture comments for match results
 * UPDATE: use bootstrap accordion
 * UPDATE: add rewrite rules for cups and tournaments
-* UPDATE: use sport independent tempaltes for championships
+* UPDATE: use sport independent templates for championshipsWe We
 * UPDATE: change password hint message
 * UPDATE: use bootstrap form styling for auth pages
 * UPDATE: redirect to homepage when login initiated from login page